THE FUJIFILM X100V: real life review

 The FujiFilm X100V is a really compact camera (it measures 2.94 × 5.04 × 2.10 inches H,W,D / 74.8 × 128.0 × 53.3 millimeters H,W,D).
 Its form factor makes the X100V the perfect everyday camera as well as the professional one to be used in environments where a big DSLR is not appropriate.

-hand-grip on the right side makes it comfortable to be handled, even though someone with big hands will probably find it too small.
+The small hand-grip on the right side makes it comfortable to be handled, even though someone with big hands will probably find it too small.

 I bought it because I was working on a reportage inside the refugee camp in Samos and I couldn’t walk inside the area with the big Canon R and the 24-70mm lens, as I would have attracted the police attention and intimidated the people living there.